 If you need help with pet care in Hawaii, you’re not alone.
-We’ve had many requests for information in this area.
+We’ve had many requests for low cost veterinary care in this area.
 Fortunately, we’ve been able to find a few agencies that can help.

 Need help with spay or neuter costs?

 There are many agencies that offer low-cost spay and neuter services for low income families.

 The Big Fix provides low-cost sterilization services to cats and dogs on Oahu.
 They also accept Neuter Now certificates.